Fun Orange County Parks

 If you are looking for a fairy trail in Orange County, there is a long history dating back almost a decade.
 That's why this post was originally created!

-There is still 2026 fairy trail magic thanks to the my friend, Dee, at @TheFairyDoorProject on Instagram.
+There is still 2026 fairy trail magic thanks in part to my friend, Dee, at @TheFairyDoorProject on Instagram.
 Follow along with her to find out more.

 Photo courtesy of The Fairy Door Project

-You might have seen that there have been fairy doors spotted in tree knots on the greenbelt at the end of Camino de los Mares in San Clemente (between the cross streets of Bonanza/Camino del Rio and Diamente/Portico del Norte - near the Roller Coaster Trail), in Orange around the Old Towne circle, and maybe in Los Rios Historic District in San Juan Capistrano.
+You might have seen that there have been fairy doors spotted in tree knots on the greenbelt at the end of Camino de los Mares in San Clemente (between the cross streets of Bonanza/Camino del Rio and Diamente/Portico del Norte - near the Roller Coaster Trail).

 Or if you are down in north county San Diego near Legoland, then check out the fairy garden at Agua Hedionda Discovery Center in Carlsbad!